HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="// TODO @zizzamia Add sql"
 ) }}

-Running Lighthouse’s &quot;[Preload key requests](https://web.dev/uses-rel-preload/)&quot; audit resulted in 84.6% of pages passing the test, which is an astonishing result.
+Running Lighthouse’s "[Preload key requests](https://web.dev/uses-rel-preload/)" audit resulted in 84.6% of pages passing the test, which is an astonishing result.
 If you are looking to use `preload` for the first time, remember, fonts and critical scripts are a good place to start.

 ### Native Lazy Loading